-The content of this review can be briefly outlined as follows.
+The content of this review can be outlined as follows.
 Section~\ref{sec:nutshell} contains a brief introduction to the basic concepts involved in quantum contextuality, such as compatible measurements, contexts and noncontextuality inequalities.
 Section~\ref{section3} contains the statement and proof of the original Kochen-Specker theorem and further simplifications and related arguments.
-Section~\ref{section4} addresses the main question of this review: what is the mathematical structure of noncontextual hidden variable theories and how can we put this theories to test in an experiment?
-This includes the questions such a as the operational identification of contexts, the problem of imperfect experimental realizations, and experimental tests performed so far.
-A reader with some experience in quantum contextuality could skip Sec.~\ref{sec:nutshell} and \ref{section3} and start directly from here.
-In Sec.~\ref{sec:Advanced}, we present a collection of advanced topics associated with quantum contextuality, from the definition of the noncontextuality polytope and the computation noncontextuality inequalities, to the relations between contextuality and graph theory and the connection between quantum contextuality and Bell nonlocality.
-Finally, in Sec.~\ref{sec:applications} information theoretic applications of quantum contextuality, such as quantum computation and random number generation, are discussed.
-In addition, Appendix~\ref{app:history} puts the results presented in the review into a historical perspective.
+Section~\ref{section4} addresses the main question of this review: What is the mathematical structure of noncontextual hidden-variable theories, and how can we put these theories to test in an experiment?
+This includes questions such as the operational identification of contexts, the problem involving imperfect experimental realizations, and experimental tests performed thus far.
+In Sec.~\ref{sec:Advanced}, we present a collection of advanced topics associated with quantum contextuality, from the definition of the noncontextuality polytope and the computation of noncontextuality inequalities, to the relations between contextuality and graph theory and the connection between quantum contextuality and Bell nonlocality.
+Finally, in Sec.~\ref{sec:applications} information-theoretical applications of quantum contextuality, such as quantum computation and random number generation, are discussed.
+The Appendix~\ref{app:history} puts the results presented in the review into a historical perspective.